reactjs/react.dev/content/docs/hooks-reference.md

 >
 >React guarantees that `dispatch` function identity is stable and won't change on re-renders.
 This is why it's safe to omit from the `useEffect` or `useCallback` dependency list.

+>Note
+>
+>The reducer function must be `pure`.
+In strict mode the `dispatch` function is called twice to highlight poptential side effects.
+See  [<React.StrictMode> detecting unexpected side effects](/docs/strict-mode.md#detecting-unexpected-side-effects)

 #### Specifying the initial state {#specifying-the-initial-state}

 There are two different ways to initialize `useReducer` state.
 You may choose either one depending on the use case.
 The simplest way is to pass the initial state as a second argument: